Mexican Wedding Cookies are the perfect treat any time of year, but especially around the Christmas holiday season.

 - Add the softened butter and sugar to a bowl.
 Cream the two ingredients.

-- Add the vanilla, flour, and grated pecans.
+- Next, add the vanilla, flour, and grated pecans.
 Stir until well blended.

 - Let the cookies cool and roll in powdered sugar.

-Add the softened butter and sugar to a large bowl and cream together.
+Add the softened butter and sugar to a large bowl and cream together with an electric mixer.

 Sift the flour and pour it into the bowl.